anlthms/neon-old/doc/source/quick_start.rst

 Quick start
 ===========

-Currently, neon implements and provides examples for the following models (the name before the colon indicates how the model is referred to in the source code):
+Currently, the Nervana Framework implements and provides examples for the following models (the name before the colon indicates how the model is referred to in the source code):

 * convnet: Convolutional neural networks
 * mlp: Multilayer Perceptrons (Deep neural networks)